RakshyaKC/Just-Do-It/README.md

  example: http://localhost:4741/videos/fitness/length
 * Or should I just make three resources for the three timelines and create a many to many connections between them and user databases.

+ Commit:
+ * Videos and workout controllers to belong to ProtectedController